medic/medic-docs/md/config/create-xforms-for-medic-collect.md

    ...
 ```

 Note that `FORM_CODE` should be replaced with the form code as defined in the json-forms version of the form.
+If the form code is `ABCD` the prefix value would be `J1!ABCD!`, resulting in `prefix="J1!FORM_CODE!"`.
+In case you are curious, the `J1` lets the Medic Mobile server know that the JavaRosa parser should be used on the incoming SMS.

 XForms
 ----